One To One Meetings

 - Discuss impediments

-- Setting near-range goals and check the milestones
+- Setting short-term goals and check the former ones

 To achieve meeting goals we set the following agenda over a 60 minutes meeting: